BlooCantCodeBruh/TryingToOptimizeMC/README.md

 ### Choosing a Java Runtime

+**This will only work with launchers like Prism and MultiMC, This doesnt work on vanilla launcher or clients**

-This tweak will reduce some stutters, but also will increase RAM + CPU usage, and small fps gain at best.
+This tweak will reduce stutters, but also will increase RAM + CPU usage, and small fps gain at best.

 For 1.12.2 below require java 8, above require Java 17

-**This will only work with launchers like Prism and MultiMC, This doesnt work on vanilla launcher**

 Here are 2 runtimes you can choose from, both are Java 17